alexch/codelikethis/public/lessons/learn_to_code_with_javascript/variables.md

 * assign your best friend's name to a variable
 * YELL YOUR BEST FRIEND'S NAME
 * get a new best friend
-* and YELL HER NAME TOO
+* and YELL THEIR NAME TOO

 # The Pointer Metaphor